borankilic/synthetic_mri/README.md

     *   Install FSL, make sure it's in your system's PATH and it's accesible from the terminal via `FSL` command.
     *   Install Julia and the required packages for ROMEO (`ROMEO`, `MriResearchTools`, `ArgParse`).
 Then install ROMEO following theinstructions in [this link](https://github.com/korbinian90/ROMEO.jl#usage---command-line).
 2.  **Configure the paths:**
-    *   Open the `main.m` script and modify the paths in the "Setup paths" section to point to your data.
+    *   Open the [config.m](./config.m) script and modify the paths in the "Setup paths" section to point to your data.
     *   We adopt the folder structure of hMRI-toolbox for input directory.
 Your patient directory (`patient_dir`) should be structured as below:
     ```
     /patient_dir/